puppetpies/WIre/README.md

 Please see the sql directory.

-MySQL and MonetDB Schemas are provided so far.
+MonetDB, MySQL & Postgres are provided so far.

 # Build instructions